MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/room-systems-scale.md

    > It is very important that **Purpose** is set to **Available**.
 Make sure that the **Purpose** is **NOT** set to **Required**.
 Also make sure that you select **Only Media and PXE** in the **Make available to the following**.
    >
-   > Setting these values to something else might cause all computers to get the Skype Room Systems deployment image when booted.
+   > Setting these values to something else might cause all computers to get the Microsoft Teams Rooms deployment image when booted.
 7. Do not specify any schedule and select **Next**.

 8. Do not change anything within the **User Experience** section and select